What Is IR35 And Does It Apply To You? | Checkatrade

 Conversely, if your contract is ‘outside IR35’, you are considered self-employed, for tax purposes.
 This means you will need to pay the correct tax and National Insurance Contributions yourself, through Self-Assessment.

-A contract that is ‘outside IR35’ is one business providing a service to another business, as opposed to an employee being employed by an employer.
+A contract that is ‘outside IR35’ is one business providing a service to another business.
+This is different to an employee being employed by an employer.

 Get help managing your finances